To make money from data requires insightful data.

 In this article, you will find some data monetization examples and use cases and learn how master data management, specifically multidomain master data management can help provide data insight.

-In short, master data management (MDM) can help build insights by adding context to information and creating 360° views of customers and businesses.
-Multidomain MDM is characterized by common governance of different data domains, thus revealing enhanced insights at the intersections of those domains.
+In short, master data management can help build insights by adding context to information and creating 360° views of customers and businesses.
+Multidomain master data management is characterized by common governance of different data domains, thus revealing enhanced insights at the intersections of those domains.

 Data monetization is not a new idea.
 But the growing number of data marketplaces and exchanges is making it easier to achieve.